 Salary sacrifice and save

-Super

 Saving a little now can benefit you later.

+Fact Sheet

+July 2025

-Fact Sheet July 2024 The minimum employer contribution set out in the super guarantee (SG) legislation is currently 11.5%1 of your salary.2 For many Australians, this is the only amount being saved for their future retirement.
-Make your own contributions to super Whilst your employer is required to pay you at least the minimum SG rate, you can choose to save more in your super by making your own contributions into your NGS account.
+The minimum employer contribution set out in the super guarantee (SG) legislation is currently 12% of your salary.
+For many Australians, this is the only amount being saved for their future retirement.

+Make your own contributions to super

+Whilst your employer is required to pay you at least the minimum SG rate, you can choose to save more in your super by making your own contributions into your NGS account.
 This could bring you closer to achieving the financial support and comfortable lifestyle you want in retirement.
 Even a small amount now could make a world of difference later and the sooner you start, the greater the end reward may be.

-Topping up your super Salary sacrifice is just one of a number of ways to get started and it can be a tax-effective way to save for retirement.
-If you make a contribution to your super using salary sacrifice, it will only be taxed at the concessional contribution tax rate of 15%3 when received by us.
+Topping up your super

+Salary sacrifice is just one of a number of ways to get started and it can be a tax-effective way to save for retirement.

+If you make a contribution to your super using salary sacrifice, it will only be taxed at the concessional contribution tax rate of 15% when received by us.
 In contrast, you could pay as high as 47% tax on your take-home pay.

 Salary sacrifice contributions will count towards your income when assessing your eligibility for certain government benefits, including the government co-contribution.
-More information is available at ato.gov.au Salary sacrifice and save 1 NGS Super ^{1.} The SG is scheduled to increase to 12% on 1 July 2025.
-For more information, refer to our fact sheet Opportunities and limits for super contributions at ngssuper.com.au/factsheets ^{2.} Ordinary time earnings - more information is available from the Australian Taxation Office (ATO) at ato.gov.au ^{3.} For individuals with a combined income exceeding \$250,000, a portion of your concessional contributions will be taxed at the rate of 30%.
+More information is available at ato.gov.au

+1. Ordinary time earnings - more information is available from the Australian Taxation Office (ATO) at ato.gov.au

+2. For individuals with a combined income exceeding \$250,000, a portion of your concessional contributions will be taxed at the rate of 30%.
 This high income tax threshold will be assessed by the ATO as part of your annual tax return.
 Combined income refers to the sum of your taxable income plus concessional contributions.

+Súper